Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 Trailhead: Exit is west off Mt.
 Norquay Road, approximately 200 m south of the Vermilion Lakes Road exit.
 If you’re coming from the other direction, the exit is just north of the Fenlands Banff Recreation Centre.
 It’s here on Google maps.

 The Fenland Trail is a loop.
 Although you hear traffic from the highway, the actual hike is lovely.
 Walk on a well-defined trail through old-growth spruce forest.
 Enjoy a scenic section along Echo Creek that I found particularly lovely.
 There is the option to cross a bridge and hike along Vermilion Lakes Drive – though you would have to share the road with slow-speed vehicles.
-You can also walk from downtown Banff and pick up this trail if you want to make it into a longer outing.

 A pretty section along Echo Creek on the Fenland Trail